0oiii/NCCPack/README.md

 **1.0.0** -
 Offical release of NCCPack to the public on 04/03/2021

-**1.0.1**
+**1.0.1** - Fixed issues and bugs discoved in the 1.0.0 release
-- + Added Configuration options to the script
+- Added Configuration options to the script
-- + Added automatically making the first letters of the last and last name capital.
+- Added automatically making the first letters of the last and last name capital.
 - Fixed the problem when selected departments as they where case sensitive
 - Fixed global messages being sent when they where meant to be client sided